 Location: Tobago Cays

-Movie finished: ‘Kung Fu Panda.’
+The movie finished: ‘Kung Fu Panda.’
 Wind: 36 knots.
 Location: 100 yards from a turtle sanctuary – 1 mile from Jack Sparrow’s island prison.
 95% of the crew: sound asleep.
-And thus we transitioned from Day 39 to Day 40.
+And thus, we transitioned from Day 39 to Day 40.

 The best part of being skipper is seeing everyone’s smiles stretch across their cheeks as they roll over into the waking world (or, sometimes, burrow their heads back into their pillows), and halfway through the trip, I’m glad to say that those smiles were still wider than ever this morning.
-By the time everyone woke up, the wind had subsided considerably from last night, and though the sky was still hazy with petrified streaks of solemn gray clouds, the heat of the sun managed to seep through the thicket above, thawing our wind-battered deck and warming us up as we climbed through the companionway doors.
-We were all still half asleep at the front of the breakfast line, but with each stop along Izzy’s delicious buffet, a little ounce of drowsiness gave way to the excitement of fresh mango, the splendor of omelets, and the forebodingness of beans, until we emerged at the end, invigorated, hungry, and ready for the day before us.
+By the time everyone woke up, the wind had subsided considerably from last night.
+Though the sky was still hazy with petrified streaks of solemn gray clouds, the heat of the sun managed to seep through the thicket above, thawing our wind-battered deck and warming us up as we climbed through the companionway doors.
+We were all still half asleep at the front of the breakfast line.
+Still, with each stop along with Izzy’s delicious buffet, a little ounce of drowsiness gave way to the excitement of fresh mango, the splendor of omelets, and the forebodingness of beans, until we emerged at the end, invigorated, hungry, and ready for the day before us.

 1. Group photo before dinner

 2. Waking up as we move through Izzy’s delicious breakfast spread

 3. Pre-breakfast selfie